Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: Introduction

-However, such data-driven models are known to suffer from a increasingly-commonly recognised flaw; they are restricted to the domain of the instance in which the data was collected; i.e.\ they lack generalisability \cite{o2019physics,karniadakis2021physics}.
-This is the typical challenge presented with data-driven approaches for environmental and operational normalisation; it is impossible, or impractical, to collect data over the full environmental/operational (E/O) envelope \cite{figueiredo2011machine}.
-Particularly to what concerns data gathered from large-scale engineered systems, it is common to meet a scarcity of training samples across a system's comprehensive operational envelope \cite{Sohn2007}.
+However, such data-driven models are known to be restricted to the domain of the instance in which the data was collected; i.e.\ they lack generalisability \citep{o2019physics,karniadakis2021physics}, as a result of a lack of physical connotation.
+This challenge is often met when dealing with data-driven approaches for environmental and operational normalisation \citep{cross2011cointegration_a,cross2011cointegration_b,avendano2017gaussian}; it is impossible, or impractical, to collect data over the full environmental/operational (E/O) envelope \citep{figueiredo2011machine}.
+Particularly to what concerns data gathered from large-scale engineered systems, it is common to meet a scarcity of training samples across a system's comprehensive operational envelope \citep{Sohn2007}.
 These variables frequently exhibit intricate and non-stationary patterns changing over time.
-Consequently, the limited pool of labeled samples available for training or cross-validation can fall short of accurately capturing the intrinsic relationships for scientific discovery tasks, potentially resulting in misleading extrapolations \cite{d2019machine}.
-This scarcity of representative samples sets scientific problems apart from more mainstream concerns like language translation or object recognition, where copious amounts of labeled or unlabeled data have underpinned recent advancements in deep learning.
+Consequently, the limited pool of labeled samples available for training or cross-validation can fall short of accurately capturing the intrinsic relationships for scientific discovery tasks, potentially resulting in misleading extrapolations \citep{d2019machine}.
+This scarcity of representative samples sets scientific problems apart from more mainstream concerns like language translation or object recognition, where copious amounts of labeled or unlabeled data have underpinned recent advancements in deep learning \citep{jordan2015machine, sharifani2023machine}.
+Discussions on and examples of the challenge posed by comparatively small datasets in scientific machine learning can be found in \citep{zhang2018strategy}, \citep{shaikhina2015machine}, and \citep{dou2023machine}.